The Student Conduct

 The Office of Student Conduct will also investigate and adjudicate complaints which occur off-campus.
 In addition, Student Conduct may handle complaints that occur at university activities or events, such as study-abroad, semester at sea and any other school-sponsored trips.

-- Once you file an incident report, we are responsible for notifying the student or group of the charge, conducting a timely investigation, and determining if there is a potential violation of the Code of Student Conduct.
+- Once you file an incident report, we are responsible for notifying the student or group of the report, conducting a timely investigation, and determining if there is a potential violation of the Code of Student Conduct.

-The Office of Student Conduct and his/her designee(s) will address any complaint in a confidential, supportive and timely manner.
+The Office of Student Conduct and or their designee(s) will address any complaint in a confidential, supportive and timely manner.
 The Office of Student Conduct will oversee that fairness and due process is met while administering this process for both parties involved.
 All investigations will be conducted independently of one another.

 - When you file an incident report, you will be asked to provide a statement of what you heard, or experienced.
 Witnesses may be requested to meet with us to provide witness statements.
 Remember that the person named has a right to see what you stated.